braidpool/braidpool/README.md

 # Running the node

+You will need to have `cmake` available on your system to build the node.

 For the moment, the node runs a simple p2p broadcast.
 To run it you need to do the usual cargo things